 The reviewer report should comprehensively critique the submission, consisting of more than a few brief sentences.
-Hindawi does not require a specific structure for reports, however, a suggested format is:
+ADS does not require a specific structure for reports, however, a suggested format is:

 - Major issues

 We encourage reviewers to help authors improve their manuscript.
 The report should give constructive analysis to authors, particularly where revisions are recommended.
 Where reviewers do not wish authors to see certain comments, these can be added to the confidential comments to the Academic Editor.

 While expectations vary by discipline, some core aspects that should be critiqued by reviewers may include:

 - Is there necessary ethical approval and/or consent and was the research ethical?

 - Are the study design and methods appropriate to answer the research question?

 - Is the reporting of the methods, including any equipment and materials, sufficiently detailed that the research might be reproduced?

 - Are statistical tests appropriate and correctly reported?